Urocaridella antonbruunii: Description

 Urocaridella antonbruunii can reach a body length of about 25–30 mm.
 Like the other species of the genus Urocaridella, have very long rostrums curved upwards, transparent bodies, and numerous brightly-coloured red and yellow spots on the carapace and abdomen.
 Internal organs clearly visible.
 The translucency provides an effective form of camouflage.
 The abdomen forms a characteristic right angle where there is a red spot preceded by a white spot.
 The antennae are long and transparent, but are not white, as is the case in many species of cleaning shrimp.
 The pereiopods (swimming legs) are banded in red and white.
 The pleopods under the abdomen are beaten rapidly to move the shrimp towards the client fish, making the shrimp appear to hover.

 Biology and behaviour

 Urocaridella antonbruunii is gonochoric.
 Commonly these shrimps perform a precopulatory courtship ritual.
 They are cleaner shrimps, because of their habit of removing external parasites from client fish.
 This is the first shrimp reported cleaning sleeping rabbitfish Siganus canaliculatus at night.

 These shrimps also exhibit stereotypical behaviour to attract their clients.
-They positions themselves in a conspicuous location near their cleaning station when a potential client is nearby.
-They feed on parasites and mucus that they find on the host during the cleaning sessions but also captures copepods, small microorganisms and debris on the bottom.
+They position themselves in a conspicuous location near their cleaning station when a potential client is nearby.
+They feed on parasites and mucus that they find on the host during the cleaning sessions but also capture copepods, small microorganisms and debris on the bottom.